Shubhambhagat3226/practice/README.md

 # practice
-it is my first github repository for practice
+it is my first github repository for practice.
+Author - Shubham